Learn to Regrip Golf Clubs Like a Pro

 An Overview of Golf Grips and Their Materials

 There are lots of parts that go into a golf club, and the grip is only one of them.
 There are lots of different materials that can be used to create a grip on a golf club.
 Initially, the grip on a golf club was made with leather straps that were wrapped around the shaft of the club itself.
-Even though leather is sometimes you today on putters and customized clubs, most clubs are going to use wrap style grips today.
+Even though leather is sometimes you today on putters and customized golf clubs, most golf clubs are going to use wrap style grips today.

-In some cases, clubs might have a single piece of rubber that is put onto the shaft.
+In some cases, golf clubs might have a single piece of rubber that is put onto the shaft.
 Rubber is usually preferred because it deals with moisture well.
 As a result, people can have a more consistent grip on the club.

 How Are Golf Clubs Regripped?

 When it comes to changing the grip on a golf club, there are a few steps that must be followed.
 First, a pro is going to secure the shaft using a vice of some sort.
 Next, the changer is going to take a straight blade or a stripper.

 This is used to cut the current grip off the club.
 After this, the new grip is going to be measured.
 The new grip tape will be held parallel to the shaft to determine just how much of the area needs to be covered by the tape.